Delaware Earned Income Tax Credit #

-Unemployment insurance benefits provide a partial wage replacement to workers who are out of work through no fault of their own that meet Delaware’s eligibility requirements.
+Delaware Unemployment Insurance (UI) provides temporary, partial income replacement to workers who have earned a minimum amount of wages and are out of work through no fault of their own.

 How do I apply for unemployment in Delaware?

-You can file your initial claim online or by telephone.
+You can file your initial claim online or by telephone at (302) 761-6576.
 A one week waiting period is now in effect for all new claims, during which benefits will not be paid.

 Delaware Scholarship Incentive Program (ScIP) #